Ala Stanford: Early life and education

-Career
+Medical career

 Following her fellowship at the Cincinnati Children's Hospital Medical Center, Stanford joined the faculty at Temple University in September 2006.
-A year later, she was promoted to director of the Center for Minority Health and Health Disparities at Temple University School of Medicine.
-In this role, Stanford partnered with Allegheny West Foundation to improve the quality of life for area residents.
-As a result of her efforts, Stanford was recognized with the Shirley Chisholm Award from the Philadelphia Congress of the National Congress of Black Women.
+A year later, she became director of the Center for Minority Health and Health Disparities at Temple University School of Medicine, where she partnered with the Allegheny West Foundation.
+In 2008, Stanford was recognized with the Shirley Chisholm Award from the Philadelphia Congress of the National Congress of Black Women.
 She eventually left Temple University to become the director of pediatric surgery at Abington Memorial Hospital.
-While there, she completed life-saving surgery on a baby from Haiti.
-Through her hospital connections, Stanford also established Stanford Pediatric Surgery, LLC, It Takes Philly.
-Inc, and R.E.A.L Concierge Medicine.
+While there in 2010, she performed life-saving surgery on a baby from Haiti.
+Stanford also established Stanford Pediatric Surgery, LLC.
+Over the course of her career, Stanford has been an attending pediatric surgeon at several hospitals including St. Christopher's Hospital for Children, The Children's Hospital of Philadelphia, Cooper University Hospital, and Saint Peter's University Hospital for Children.

 During the start of the COVID-19 pandemic, Stanford recognized racism in medicine amongst the distribution of vaccines.
-As such, she left her role as a pediatric surgeon to work full time to address health disparities in Black communities during the pandemic.
+She left her role as a pediatric surgeon to work full time to address health disparities in Black communities during the pandemic.
 This led to the establishment of the Black Doctors COVID-19 Consortium (BDCC), which combined a group of around 200 healthcare professionals.
-By February 2021, Stanford and the BDCC had vaccinated nearly 4,000 people of marginalized areas.
-She was also recruited by Philadelphia sports teams, such as the Philadelphia Flyers, to encourage fans to get vaccinated.
-As a result of her efforts, she was recognized by Forbes magazine as a woman over the age of 50 who was changing the world.
-Stanford was also named one of Fortune Magazines 50 Greatest Leaders and recognized by CNN as a Top 10 hero.
+She was also honored by the Philadelphia Flyers who teamed up with the BDCC.
+In 2021, Stanford was named to Fortune Magazines 50 Greatest Leaders (number 23) of the year and and in 2021 was recognized as a Top 10 CNN Hero.
+She also created a program for individuals to be able to take COVID-19 tests for free in convenient location, including churches.

-In October 2021, Stanford opened the Ala Stanford Center for Health Equity to offer primary care and behavioral health services to adults and children in North Philadelphia.
-Later that month, she also removed her name from consideration to be Philadelphia's next health commissioner.
+In October 2021, Stanford opened the Ala Stanford Center for Health Equity, which offers primary care and behavioral health services to adults and children.
+Later that month, she removed her name from consideration to be Philadelphia's next health commissioner.
+She then served as director of region three at the United States Department of Health and Human Services from 2021 to 2024.
 In 2024, Stanford joined the University of Pennsylvania as a professor of practice in the Department of Biology, and as director of Community Outreach for research activities in the Penn Institute for RNA Innovation.
 She was also the recipient of an honorary degree from Haverford College.
+On August 6 of 2024, Stanford released her own book titled "Take Care of Them Like My Own", where she shares her story of overcoming hurdles along her journey and highlights the racial disparities in today's healthcare system.

+A 2026 review of tax documents by the Philadelphia Inquirer found that the Black Doctors Consortium failed to accurately report Stanford's salary for multiple years, totaling $962,000.
+The nonprofit's lawyer claimed that it was an "inadvertent omission", and that they are working to correct it with the Internal Revenue Service.
+In 2024, Stanford drew a salary of at least $400,000, paid for by the city of Philadelphia.